Fire Damage Prevention- What Some Experts Fail Warn You!

 The first concern should be the safety of all persons in the affected home or area.
 Some of the most common causes of injury that we see after water damage to a structure include slip hazards and electrical shock due to careless handling of home appliances that have been damaged by water.
 On this note, don’t just go about your day as you would normally.
 Avoid kitchen appliances, and avoid tampering with major electrical devices that are connected to the building until authorities have deemed that it is safe to do so.
 This includes ceiling fans, lights, and televisions.

 The next concern should be the cleanup process.
 Depending on the severity of your damage you may need to contact the local authorities and insurance provider, but eventually, they will most likely get a SERVPRO crew out to your location to fix it up.

 Learn more about your options regarding water damage, or any of the other services that we offer at SERVPRO®.
 If you find yourself dealing with a disaster, and need an emergency repair, contact us today.
 We are faster to any size disaster!

 Divide Your Workspace Into Zones:

 Determine how you want and need to use the space and set up zones for your daily functions.
-You may require a workspace for your computer, a library area for your research, a storage area for supplies and a filing area for your archives.
-This will provide a foundation for a more efficient use of space.
+You may require a workspace for your computer, a library area for your research, a storage area for supplies, and a filing area for your archives.
+This will provide a foundation for more efficient use of space.

-Keep Only What You Need at Arm’s Length:
+Keep Only What You Need At Arm’s Length:

-Boxes of pens, stacks of papers and old coffee cups need to go.
+Boxes of pens, stacks of papers, and old coffee cups need to go.
 Rid your desk of visual clutter by paring down the items on top to the essentials only.
-Supplies, paperwork and personal items should be kept in the zones you’ve established for them.
+Supplies, paperwork, and personal items should be kept in the zones you’ve established for them.